Convert::ToByte Method (String, Int32)

 value, which represents a non-base 10 unsigned number, is prefixed with a negative sign.

 value contains a character that is not a valid digit in the base specified by fromBase.
 The exception message indicates that there are no digits to convert if the first character in value is invalid; otherwise, the message indicates that value contains invalid trailing characters.

 value, which represents a base 10 unsigned number, is prefixed with a negative sign.

 If fromBase is 16, you can prefix the number specified by the value parameter with "0x" or "0X".

-Because the Byte data type supports unsigned values only, the ToByte(String,Int32) method assumes that value is expressed using unsigned binary representation.
-In other words, all eight bits are used to represent the numeric value and a sign bit is absent.
+Because the Byte data type supports unsigned values only, the method assumes that value is expressed using unsigned binary representation.
+In other words, all eight bits are used to represent the numeric value, and a sign bit is absent.
 As a result, it is possible to write code in which a signed byte value that is out of the range of the Byte data type is converted to a Byte value without the method throwing an exception.
-The following example converts MinValue to its hexadecimal string representation and then calls the ToByte(String,Int32) method.
-Rather than throwing an exception, the method displays the message, “0x80 converts to 128.”
+The following example converts MinValue to its hexadecimal string representation, and then calls the method.
+Instead of throwing an exception, the method displays the message, "0x80 converts to 128."

-When performing binary operations or numeric conversions, it is always the responsibility of the developer to verify that a method or operator uses the appropriate numeric representation to interpret a particular value.
-The following example illustrates one technique for ensuring that the method does not inappropriately use unsigned binary representation when converting a hexadecimal string representation to a Byte value.
-It determines whether a value represents a signed or an unsigned integer at the same time that it converts that value to its string representation.
-When converting the value back to a Byte value, the example checks whether the original value was a signed integer.
-If so, and its high-order bit is set (which indicates that the value is negative and that it uses two's complement rather than unsigned binary representation), the method throws an exception.
+When performing binary operations or numeric conversions, it is always the responsibility of the developer to verify that a method or operator is using the appropriate numeric representation to interpret a particular value.
+The following example illustrates one technique for ensuring that the method does not inappropriately use unsigned binary representation when it converts a hexadecimal string representation to a Byte value.
+The example determines whether a value represents a signed or an unsigned integer while it is converting that value to its string representation.
+When the example converts the value back to a Byte value, it checks whether the original value was a signed integer.
+If so, and if its high-order bit is set (which indicates that the value is negative and that it uses two's complement instead of unsigned binary representation), the method throws an exception.